SAPID24/SAPID/README.md

 # Aggregately Diversified Sequential Recommendation

-This project is a PyTorch implementation of IDSD: Diversified and Accurate Recommendations for a Series of Users
+This project is a PyTorch implementation of SAPID: Diversified and Accurate Recommendations for a Series of Users

 ## Prerequisites